 Push marketing will always use some form of display advertising, such as using logos and banners to entice users and other avenues such as cold-calling and targeted email (email marketing).

-Pull marketing lies in the criteria of consumer awareness, so SEO is a major approach used for any digital marketing campaign.
+The pull marketing strategy lies in the criteria of consumer demand, so SEO is a major approach used for any digital marketing campaign.

 SEO will be used to improve your organic search results and instigate interest amongst users looking for your specific product, but want to make an informed decision themselves.